is it possible, to PC <-LAN-> AP <-Wifi-> AP <-> internet?

 Fritzboxes have upgraded WLAN security to WPA2+WPA3… it seams the WDS was disabled?

 it is pretty nice what modes the TP-LINK WIFI Routers support, for example the TL-WA901ND v5 450Mbps Wireless N Access Point, it comes with PoE per default and offers those WIFI / WLAN modes:

 the client mode can be especially interesting, the user can user the router like a LAN connected WIFI Dongle! 🙂

 which is used on a daily basis with an older version: TP-Link TL-WR841N/ND v11

-Why can’t i use this spare router as an AdHoc Wifi-Client to connect to the Wifi-internet instead of an USB dongle?
+had no USB WIFI Dongle available so the question was: Why not use a spare Wifi-router as an AdHoc Wifi-Client to connect to the Wifi-internet instead of an USB dongle?

-it is maybe not a perfect solution (dd-wrt or OpenWRT + relayd might be the cleaner solution)– because you will have to set a fixed ip to all clients that connect to the router via LAN-cable.
+it is maybe not a perfect solution (dd-wrt or OpenWRT + relayd might be the cleaner solution)

 TP-LINK WR841N v11 00000000 in “bridge-with-ap-mode” connecting to Fritzbox 7490 Wifi (works pretty well)

 what does not work so well is: TL-WA901ND <-bridge-with-ap-mode-> TL-WA901ND, get frequent disconnects/reconnects (every ~20min for 30sec?)